OpenCHAMI/.github/HPSF-Project-Proposal.md

  The rest of the software surrounding these microservices has been developed within OpenCHAMI to address specific gaps:

- 1. [Cloud-Init](https://github.com/openchami/cloud-init) A cloud-init provider that implements the endpoints for the `nocloud` cloud-init datasource and integrates with the reset of OpenCHAMI to enable secure, targeted, dynamic post-boot configuration
+ 1. [Cloud-Init](https://github.com/openchami/cloud-init) A cloud-init provider that implements the endpoints for the `nocloud` cloud-init datasource and integrates with the rest of OpenCHAMI to enable secure, targeted, dynamic post-boot configuration
  1. [Magellan](https://github.com/openchami/magellan) A standalone redfish-based discovery tool that can scan ip ranges and populate SMD with detailed information about nodes and other devices.
 It provides tooling to update BMC firmware and BIOS settings across a fleet of  Nodes.
 It also includes a standalone mode that writes structured json files for big data analysis.
  1. [Configurator](https://github.com/openchami/configurator) A templating service that can read SMD and generate different kinds of files for use with clusters.
 New templates can be added with plugins.
 Examples of files include:
     - Warewulf nodes.conf